lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/experiments.md

 The HPC login has the same credentials as the ZIH login.

 Working on the ZIH system is structured by so called HPC projects.
-To an HPC project on the ZIH system includes
+An HPC project on the ZIH system includes

 * project directory
 * project group